Posted on 17 December 2015

 - Made it possible for 80 of our artisan partners to visit an eye doctor.
 Many received eyeglasses and those who were diagnosed with glaucoma or infections received much-needed medications.

 - Hosted Kate Colwell, M.D. who worked with basket makers to alleviate pain in their hands, arms and wrists.
-After evaluations, Doctor Kate provided instruction in hand strengthening exercises and safe working posture, and then outfitted many with braces and other devices.
+After evaluations, Doctor Kate provided instruction in hand strengthening exercises and safe working posture and then outfitted many with braces and other devices.
 Preventing repetitive stress injuries will be an online effort for Mayan Hands.
 Monitoring and prevention/care workshops are planned for 2016.

 - Supported a four-month workshop teaching new weaving techniques to Santiago Atitlán weavers.
 This professional development will give weavers more versatility and improve their prospects in the marketplace.

-- Provided training to a new groups of basket weavers from the village of La Fe in Sololá who had been in search of a market for their wares
+- Provided training to new groups of basket weavers from the village of La Fe in Sololá who had been in search of a market for their wares

 - Distributed school supplies to all school-age children of our artisan partners.
 They'll be ready when the new school year begins in January!